TrellixVulnTeam/swahilipython_SCMU/Doc/reference/compound_stmts.rst

    to keep track of which item is used next, and this is incremented on each iteration.
 When this counter has reached the length of the sequence the loop terminates.
-This means that if the suite deletes the current (or a previous) item from the sequence, the next item will be skipped (since it gets the index of the current item which has already been treated).
+This means that if the suite deletes the current (or a previous) item kutoka the sequence, the next item will be skipped (since it gets the index of the current item which has already been treated).
 Likewise, if the suite inserts an item in the sequence before the current item, the current item will be treated again the next time through the loop.
 This can lead to